DaCupli/Ilmiodrive/README.md

 # Ilmiodrive
 This is a sort of cloud where you can send all your files to the server, download them and delete them.
+It is only a didactic project, as it lacks of some protection features.

 INSTRUCTIONS